-\para{Our work.} In contrast to (but not necessarily incompatible with) work in hybrid attacks, our attack performs the lattice reduction on a full-sized lattice using different subsets of available LWE samples.
-Our lattice is endowed with a scaling (or penalty) parameter $\omega$.
-The scaling is similar to the scaling used in \cite{bai_galbraith,Albrecht2017_sparse_binary}, and its utility is discussed in \cref{sec:reduction}.
+\para{Our work.} In contrast to (but not necessarily incompatible with) work in hybrid attacks, our attack performs partial lattice reduction on full-sized lattices arising from different subsets of available LWE samples.
+Our lattice reduction uses a scaling (or penalty) parameter $\omega$ similar to the one in \cite{bai_galbraith,Albrecht2017_sparse_binary}, and its utility is discussed in \cref{sec:reduction}.
 Our key insight, the non-uniformity over coordinates in the reduced basis, naturally splits the problem into two parts (in this case the ``cruel'' and ``cool'' bits), reminiscent of a hybrid attack.